emnify/product-docs/docs/portal/organization/workspaces.md

 :::info
 Multiple workspaces come with the **Pro Package**.
-You can have up to three workspaces.
+By default, you can have up to three workspaces.
 :::

 ## Useful terms